-It’s almost impossible to see more than a snapshot of Indonesia’s 17,500+ diverse islands one trip, but this streamlined route showcases the country’s scope and scale, giving you an overview of its highlights and an outline of its possibilities.
+It’s almost impossible to see more than a snapshot of Indonesia’s 17,500+ diverse islands in one trip, but this streamlined route showcases the country’s scope and scale, giving you an overview of its highlights and an outline of its possibilities.

 Catch your breath on the outskirts of Jakarta then head straight into Kalimantan’s rainforest wilderness.
 Back on Java, Borobudur’s iconic temple instils a different kind of awe, demonstrating the power and ambition of a historic civilisation, while Mount Bromo showcases the awe-inspiring power of nature.
-Hop over to Bali to wander with laid-back ease through Ubud, before finishing your trip by tuning into Komodo’s unspoilt ocean paradise.
-This is a route for those who relish the journeys as much as the destinations, and want to catch sight of the depth and breadth of Indonesian culture.
+Hop over to Bali to wander with laid-back ease through Sidemen, before finishing your trip by tuning into Komodo’s unspoilt ocean paradise.

 Tanjung Puting National Park